slerman12/Help-me/Philosophy/Cosmogenesis-Myth.md

 **Axiom 1.** Existence exists. $\langle X_1, X_2, ... \rangle \coloneqq \langle\langle X_1, X_2, ... \rangle\rangle$.

-The existence of that which exists... exists.
+In other words, the existence of that which exists... exists.

 **Axiom 2.** Cause exists. $\exists \rightarrow$.